OffchainLabs/community-helm-charts/charts/nitro/README.md

 `execution.forwarder.retry-interval` | duration                                                     minimal time between update retries | `100ms`
 `execution.forwarder.update-interval` | duration                                                    forwarding target update interval | `1s`
 `execution.forwarding-target` | string                                                              transaction forwarding target URL, or "null" to disable forwarding (iff not sequencer) | None
+`execution.parent-chain-reader.dangerous.wait-for-tx-approval-safe-poll` | duration                 Dangerous! only meant to be used by system tests | None
 `execution.parent-chain-reader.enable` | enable reader connection | `true`
 `execution.parent-chain-reader.old-header-timeout` | duration                                       warns if the latest l1 block is at least this old | `5m0s`
 `execution.parent-chain-reader.poll-interval` | duration                                            interval when polling endpoint | `15s`
 `execution.parent-chain-reader.poll-only` | do not attempt to subscribe to header events | None `execution.parent-chain-reader.subscribe-err-interval` | duration                                   interval for subscribe error | `5m0s`
 `execution.parent-chain-reader.tx-timeout` | duration                                               timeout when waiting for a transaction | `5m0s`
+`execution.parent-chain-reader.use-finality-data` | use l1 data about finalized/safe blocks | `true`
 `execution.recording-database.trie-clean-cache` | int                                               like trie-clean-cache for the separate, recording database (used for validation) | `16`
 `execution.recording-database.trie-dirty-cache` | int                                               like trie-dirty-cache for the separate, recording database (used for validation) | `1024`
 `execution.rpc.allow-method` | strings                                                              list of whitelisted rpc methods | None